 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-Who knows being just 15 cm shorter than the average height feels like I’m living in a different dimension.
-Looking straight at people’s shoulders instead of their heads, having the fear of getting stepped on during concerts, and worst of all—–being looked down on, both literally and figuratively.
+Who knew just being 15 cm shorter than the average height would make me feel like I was living in a different dimension?

+Looking straight at people’s shoulders instead of their heads, fearing getting stepped on during concerts, and worst of all—–being looked down on, both literally and figuratively.

-It all started in seventh grade.
-Feels like all my friends turned into skyscrapers overnight.
+It all started in seventh grade, when it felt like all my friends turned into skyscrapers overnight.

 “Bek, why are you so short now?”
-At first, it was merely a physical joke which I found funny.
+At first, it was just a joke that I found funny.
 However, the taller my friends grew, the more they looked down on me.
-Height related insults were thrown at me whenever I tried doing something or as I gave my opinion in a discussion with my friends.
-At times, even when I’m right, they would just disregard my statements and continue talking.
+Height-related insults were thrown at me whenever I tried doing something or when I gave my opinion in a discussion with my friends.
+Even when I was right, they would disregard my statements and continue talking.
 However, when someone else expressed the same opinion that I had, they were much more understanding and were willing to change their minds.
-Things like this eventually made me feel small and insignificant.
+Things like this made me feel small and insignificant.

 Eventually, being shut out and made fun of every time I did anything made me sick.
-I wanted to show them that I can do big things.
+I wanted to show them that I can do big things, too.
 I started to reflect on my own strengths and weaknesses to see how I can emphasize the things I’m good at: music.
-Utilizing my violin skills, I decided to join the strings orchestra at my school, wanting to be more visible in the school’s musical landscape.
+With my violin skills, I decided to join the strings orchestra at my school, wanting to be more visible in the school’s musical landscape.
 Being selected to perform in various recitals and concerts boosted my self-confidence.

-The confidence that emerged from my musical endeavors also pushed me to excel academically especially in STEM subjects.
+With time, the confidence that emerged from my musical endeavors also pushed me to excel academically especially in STEM subjects.
 I jumped with joy as soon as I got the best student award in robotics class.
-Receiving a predicted IB 40 and winning various competitions made me overcome the psychological barrier within me.
-Although I haven’t fully embraced the disadvantages of my physical features, I’m glad where it has brought me today.
-I now know that despite being 150 cm, I still can reach for the moon.
+Receiving a predicted IB 40 and winning various competitions helped me realize that I can do whatever I put my mind to.
+Although I haven’t fully embraced the disadvantages of my physical features, I’m grateful for where it has brought me today.
+I now know that despite being 150 cm, I can still reach for the moon.

-Word count: 338
+Word count: 345